mdw-go/tomato/cmd/tomato/README.md

 ## Usage:

 ```
-Usage of tomato
+UUsage of tomato:
-  -longrest int
+  -long-rest duration
-    	How many minutes in the final rest period? (default 15)
+    	How long is the final rest period? (default 15m0s)
-  -rest int
+  -rest duration
-    	How many minutes in each rest period? (default 5)
+    	How long is each rest period? (default 5m0s)
   -tomatoes int
     	How many tomatoes in this set? (default 4)
-  -work int
+  -work duration
-    	How many minutes in each work period? (default 25)
+    	How long is each work period? (default 25m0s)
 ```